 only allowed to attend classes, but strongly encouraged to do so.

-● For short-term residence hall separations, it is recommended that the student commute, arrange temporary lodging with a close friend/family member, or take advantage of the local hotels in Danbury.
+● For short-term residence hall separations, it is recommended that students commute, arrange temporary lodging with a close friend/family member, or take advantage of the local hotels in Danbury.

-● For long-term residence hall separations, it is recommended that the student explore their options at Brookview Commons, Chestnut St. Apartments, or find alternative lodging in the Greater Danbury area.
+● For long-term residence hall separations, it is recommended that students explore their options and consider finding alternative lodging in the Greater Danbury area.

 ● Suspension - A student who has